I spent most of my teenage life wanting to know how to bulk up.

 Figure out how many calories per day you need to aim for – and then aim to eat 200 calories above that number per day and stick to it.

-This is the hardest part for a lot of ectomorphs trying to bulk up their bodies through training because many of us don’t really know how many calories are in the foods we eat.
+This is the hardest part for a lot of skinny guys learning how to bulk up their bodies through training because many of us don’t really know how many calories are in the foods we eat.

-This is where the misconception lies.
 You need to consistently hit a certain number and keep hitting it in order to start adding weight to your frame.
+This is imperative when you’re figuring to how to bulk up.

 An app like Fatsecret will help you greatly start counting your calories.
 I recommend using it over a 3 day period.
 Your actual numbers may surprise you.
 You will also see the truth behind what you’re actually eating.